-To avoid going broke in this niche, do your homework.
+To avoid going broke selling products on Amazon, do your homework.
 Proceed with caution and patience.
 Know your customer, your product, and the players.
-Find a trusted logistics company with a proven track record in this niche to help you with importing.
+Find a trusted freight forwarder with a proven track record in this niche to help you with importing.

 BGI Worldwide Logistics, Inc. will help you get it right the first time.